packagecontrol/thecrawl/about.md

 ## State of affairs

 This project is a work in progress.
-Some features, like counting how often a package has been installed, are currently missing.
+Some features, like detailed installation statistics, are currently missing.
 While the project is in flux, much of the user facing aspects of Package Control remains unchanged to avoid disturbing users with potential breaking or disorienting changes.
 The package registry is still in its "old" GitHub repository and might be moved eventually.
 The "old" website is still up and still much more visible than this new one.
-The "old" `channel.json` is still the default that's included in the Package Control package.

 However, the website is functionally very far along, features all packages, and is updated throughout the day with new release versions.
 And more importantly, the crawler and the `channel.json` it generates are fully functional and very reliable.